lch2223lch-cyber/docs-sqlacc/docs/usage/myinvois/onboarding.md

 ---
 sidebar_position: 1
 title: Onboarding
-description: Malaysia E-Invoice initiative
+description: MyInvois onboarding process
 slug: /usage/myinvois/onboarding
-tags: ["SQL Account", "Usage", "MyInvois", "E-Invoice", Onboarding]
+tags: ["SQL Account", "Usage", "MyInvois", "E-Invoice", "Onboarding"]
 ---

 An e-Invoice is a digital representation of a transaction between a supplier and a buyer. e-Invoice replaces paper or electronic documents such as invoices, credit notes, and debit notes.